We have saved a total of for our clients since 2015

 • 4.
 Sign

-Our Legal Charge document template is for use where a creditor is to take a form of security over the assets of a debtor (in this case the asset being property).
+Our Legal Charge document template is for use where a creditor is to take a form of security over the assets of a debtor (in this case the asset being property) with the debtor’s cooperation.
 Use this charge where the security is either freehold land or long-leasehold property within the UK.
 It is often known as a legal charge on property.

 Drafted by our co-founding solicitor, David, he has written the template in clear plain English.